CarolineYH/Simple-Behavioral-Discounting-Model/README.md

 Meaning: rewards that originally appear at day 10 now start previewing at day 3.

----
+See the Python script [`2_left_shift_reward.py`](./2-left_shift_reward.py) for an animated visualization of how left-shifting the value function boosts near-term utility.

-### Method 3: Compress the value function (increase compactness)
+#### 7.3 Method 3: Compress the value function (increase compactness)

-This is the most direct method.
-If a behavior's reward only happens in the future (e.g., "do well on an exam"), it’s hard to motivate immediate action.

-**Solution:**
-For example:
+Rather than waiting for a distant reward to arrive, we can compress the timeline so that value is delivered in smaller, quicker chunks.
+This makes future rewards more immediate and keeps motivation alive.

+**Real-world examples:**

 - A week-long task broken into daily smaller tasks with daily feedback
 - This compression boosts motivation by making rewards more immediate

+**Mathematically:**

 Shift the function left by compressing time: